PvPClt/project/album_en.md

 **Man from the crowd:**

 — The womb?
-It's permanently closed.
+It's closed all the time.
 For inventory.
 VIP members only.

 **Priest:**